In This Issue:

 Fundraising Copywriter & Communications Strategist

 PS: Need help with your donor communications in 2022?
 I can assist you with planning, writing, coaching, and training.
 I've left some space for you on my calendar.
 Please book a free call.
-Let's chat! πŸ’¬
+Let's chat! ๐ฌ

-Did someone amazing forward you this email?
+โDid someone amazing forward you this email?
 You can get your own free subscription here.

 We're Julie Cooper and Brett Cooper, fundraising copywriters for great causes.
 Does your fundraising bring in as much money as it could?
 You can send donor communications that stir hearts to action.
-We'd love to help. πŸ’› Start by subscribing to our FREE and fun weekly newsletter.
+We'd love to help. ๐ Start by subscribing to our FREE and fun weekly newsletter.

-Life, love, fundraising: stories for the ages.
-This is the 161st Fundraising Writing Newsletter.
+I love love!
+This is the 166th Fundraising Writing Newsletter.
 If you find value here, please tell a fundraising friend.
 (Your fundraising friend can subscribe here for free.)
-In this issue: βœ… SIM ONE: an unforgettable true love and fundraising story βœ… Randomly yours: to inspire and recharge you Wednesday, February 19, 2025 Hi Reader, Brett here: Last Friday, Valentine's Day, Julie and I enjoyed dinner and a movie ... and then I started reading fundraising...
+In this issue: โ In life and fundraising, love needs honesty. โ Randomly yours: to inspire and recharge you Wednesday, April 9, 2025 Hi Reader, 36 years ago, Brett and I had been dating for 2 months when he wrote me this letter.
+Two things: 1.)
+I love this letter so much that I recently framed it.
+I keep it propped up...